GSA/cio.gov-redo/_posts/2018-03-15-innovation-sandbox.md

 ---
 layout: post
 title: Innovation Sandbox Pilot Launch
 excerpt: The CIO Council’s Innovation Committee is a vehicle to lead innovation and drive strategic change, including digital projects across the federal enterprise.
-In late 2017, the Small Business Administration (SBA) received funding from the CIO Council’s Innovation Committee to develop and implement a pilot initiative allowing agencies access to a platform to test new technologies and methodologies: the Innovation Sandbox.
+In late 2017, the Small Business Administration (SBA) received funding from the CIO Council’s Innovation Committee to develop and implement a pilot initiative allowing agencies access to a platform to test new technologies and methodologies - the Innovation Sandbox.
 date: March 15, 2018
 display-date: 15 March 2018
 author: Maria Roat, CIO of the Small Business Administration and Chair of the CIO Council's Innovation Committee